 In 1885, Andrew walked into a situation in the Rock Springs mines that was about to spin out of control.
 The tensions between white and Chinese miners had reached a breaking point.

-On the morning of September 2, 1885, Andrew was at his house, located only a short way from Bitter Creek which was one of the staging areas for a mob of men, women, and even children determined to drive the Chinese from Rock Springs.
-By 10:00 A.M., Andrew saw that the “[Chinese] dinner carriers, who daily carried the dinners on poles across their shoulders…were being stoned with rocks and chased by boys and men until they had to drop their loads and flee for safety”.
+On the morning of September 2, 1885, Andrew was at his house located only a short way from Bitter Creek, which was one of the staging areas for a mob of men, women, and even children determined to drive the Chinese from Rock Springs.

-After the stoning of the dinner carriers, Andrew watched through the window as “the mob with guns on their shoulders began their march towards Chinatown”.
-He followed the brigade “½ curious and ½ scared”.
-When the mob came to Chinatown’s Joss House, Andrew saw them halt and send a committee to tell the Chinese inside of the mob’s intent.
+When the mob came to a place of worship in Chinatown known as a joss house, Andrew saw them halt and send a committee to tell the Chinese inside of the mob’s intent.
 Confusion reigned among the Chinese men in the building; some seemed to want to stay and others to leave.
-Andrew heard and saw “loud jabbering and swinging of arms, etc. etc., that could be observed from outside…through the windows”.
+Andrew heard and saw “loud jabbering and swinging of arms, etc. etc., that could be observed from outside…through the windows.”

 Andrew Bugas lived in Rock Springs until 1888 when he began his travels in the United States.
-He must have seen Rock Springs as home because he returned there in 1896, married a local girl in 1902, and raised a family.
+But Rock Springs must have been home because he returned there in 1896, married a local girl in 1902, and raised a family.
 He opened a saloon, invested in a coal mine at Point of Rocks, and served as a state legislator, school district treasurer, and precinct committeeman.
 But he never forgot what he witnessed upon his arrival in Rock Springs.
 His account of the Rock Springs Massacre was written in 1933, many years later.
 The account can be found in the papers of his son John Bugas, which are held at the UW American Heritage Center.